 Method step description:

-- Juveniles salmon are caught by electric fishing.
-A 400 Hz pulsed current generator (Martin Pêcheur of DREAM Electronique) is used and it is proceeded as follows: 1 Two large dip-nets with metal frames are placed facing the current, lying on the bottom, and kept at a fixed position.
+- Juvenile salmon are caught by electrofishing.
+Until 2021, a 400 Hz pulsed current generator and then a direct current generator were used and the following procedure is followed: 1 Two large dip-nets with metal frames are placed facing the current, lying on the bottom, and kept at a fixed position.
 2 The anode scans an area of about 4-5 m upstream of the dipnet in the vein of water filtered by them.
 3 Fish attracted by the anode and shocked go down into the nets guided by the electrode and driven by the water flow.
 4 If necessary, the fish stuck on the bottom or in aquatic vegetation are recovered by a small hand net.
 5 - Individuals are transferred into a bucket previously filled with water.
 The whole team moves laterally several meters (the carrier of the martin fisherman taking care not to step on the area he will next explore with the anode) out of the area that has just been disturbed by the electric field, then steps 1-5 are repeated.
 When one bank is reached, the progression is a few meters upstream.
 5 The sampling at a given site stops after 5 minutes of actual fishing time - ie during which the electric field is applied in the water - measured directly on the counter of the electric fishing equipment.
 Juvenile abundance is quantified by the number of 0+ captured for a unit effort (5 minutes of fishing under the conditions specified above).

-- Age is verified from scale reading according to standard methods described by Baglinière and Le Louarn (1987) and Richard and Baglinière (1990).
+- Age is verified from scale reading according to standard methods described by Baglinière & al (2022).

 |Specimen preservation methods||Dried, No treatment, Other|